ndum/php7-laravel/README.md

 *(it's based on Laravel Settler - see https://github.com/laravel/settler/blob/master/scripts/provision.sh)*

-This Docker container can be used for many Continous integration (CI) enviroments.
+This Docker Container can be used for many Continous Integration (CI) enviroments.
-This Container is primarly created for GitLab-CI - Examples can be found under /examples.
+But it is mainly made for the wonderful GitLab-CI.
+Examples can be found under /examples.
 For more information see the Dockerfile.

 # Laravel Dusk:
 Laravel Dusk is tested with Gitlab-CI 11.0 and Laravel 5.6.
 Please use https://github.com/staudenmeir/dusk-updater for the newest Chromedriver